MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 Cloud design patterns are a fundamental building block of architecture.
 Cloud-based architecture and application design are often an exercise of pattern recognition.

 **Evaluate a workload's functional and nonfunctional requirements to recognize patterns**.
-Look for opportunities to map your design to the use cases.
-In your design, include standardized patterns that match the use cases.
+Look for opportunities to map your design to use cases via standardized patterns.

 ## Be forward-thinking